wavebyrd/great_expectations/docs/docusaurus/docs/core/customize_expectations/customize_expectations.md

 <LinkCardGrid>
   <LinkCard
     topIcon
-    label="Restrict an Expectation with row conditions"
+    label="Restrict an Expectation to specific rows"
-    description="Use `row_conditions` to restrict the data an Expectation evaluates" to="/core/customize_expectations/expectation_conditions"
+    description="Filter your data so that only a subset of rows are validated for a given Expectation." to="/core/customize_expectations/row_conditions"
     icon="/img/expectation_icon.svg"
   />
   <LinkCard